BridgeInternationalAcademies/DataEngineerTechnicalTest/README.md

 ## Additional Requirements

-- Write a short ReadMe about your code, your design or any assumptions you made.
+- Write a short ReadMe about the steps you took and the reasoning behind those decisions.
+Also talk about any assumptions you made and how you could improve the process or next steps you could have taken if you had more time.
 - Write production quality code.
-- Attach all of your T-SQL scripts.
+- Send us all of your T-SQL scripts and any other files in a zip file.

 If you have any problems please feel free to contact us.